Iota Herculis: Pole star

 As a visible star, the proximity of Iota Herculis to the precessional path the Earth's North Pole traces across the celestial sphere makes it a pole star, a title currently held by Polaris.
 In 10,000 BCE it was the pole star, and in the future it will be again.
 While Polaris is only 0.5° off the precessional path Iota Herculis is 4° off.

 Properties

+Iota Herculis is a spectroscopic binary having an orbital period of 111.5 days and a semi-major axis of at least 12.68 solar radius.
+The orbit is somewhat eccentric, at e = 0.53.
+Nothing is known about the companion.

-Iota Herculis is a B-type subgiant star that is at the end of its hydrogen fusion stage.
-With a stellar classification B3IV, it is considerably larger than the Sun, having a mass that is 6.5 times solar and a radius 5.3 times.
-Though its apparent magnitude is only 3.80, it is 2,500 times more luminous than the Sun, yielding an absolute magnitude of −2.11, brighter in fact than the most of the hot B stars in the Pleiades open star cluster.
+The primary component is a B-type subgiant star that is at the end of its hydrogen fusion stage.
+With a stellar classification B3IV, it is considerably larger than the Sun, having a mass that is 5.4 times solar and a radius 4.7 times.
+Though its apparent magnitude is only 3.80, it is 2,500 times more luminous than the Sun, yielding an absolute magnitude of −2.11, brighter in fact than most of the hot B stars in the Pleiades open star cluster.
 The Hipparcos satellite mission estimated its distance at roughly 152 parsecs (pc) from Earth, or 496 light-years (ly) away; an updated parallax measurement from Floor van Leeuwen in 2007, however, puts the distance at 455 ly with a much tighter error factor of only 8 ly.